top of page

 Doctor Instruction:

-You are currently a Foundation Year Doctor working in the Emergency Department.
+You are currently a doctor working in the emergency department.
 Your next patient is Goku San – a 45-year-old gentleman presenting with abdominal pain.
 Please take a history and perform a relevant examination.

 Patient History: